KDE/documentation-docs-kdenlive-org/more_information/get_involved/writing_style_guide.rst

 Only ``.. figure::`` should be used to place images.

+Do not use the ``:alt:`` tag.
+Either let it empty or delete it.
+The script ``getext`` extract it and it creates unnecessary translation work.

 Use the **Kdenlive** dark theme when making screenshots.

 Use .webp for images.